WoodSugar/STP/README.md

 ## We have directly released the following results (Stored on Google Drive)

 Total result files are more than 60GB and cannot be uploaded to GitHub or any other online storage.
 Thus only partial results are provided on Google Drive [here](https://drive.google.com/drive/folders/1mmesNYG_iaQ3LNavQejEEhpgXc780dZM?usp=drive_link) (about 1.5GB) as follows.
+Please follow the above [guidance](#we-have-provided-the-following-information-for-better-reproducing) to get the released results.

 ### Re-investigation on current methods
 * Results of feature normalization on LR as baseline.